rwieruch/blog_robinwieruch_content/essential-react-libraries-framework.md

 }
 {{< /highlight >}}

-The library is almost mandatory in React applications when it comes to conditional stylings.
+The library is for many people almost mandatory in applications when it comes to conditional stylings in React.

 **Recommendations:**

 * plain CSS and inline style
+* almost mandatory classnames library
 * CSS modules or Styled Components
-* almost mandatory classnames library

 {{% chapter_header "Asynchronous Requests in React" "react-asynchronous-requests" %}}